paopao-GG/thisthat-backend/backend/docs/ECONOMY_LOGIC.md

 ## Daily Credit Allocation

 ### Logic
-- Base allocation: 100 credits/day
+- Base allocation: **1,000 credits** on Day 1
-- Consecutive day bonus: +10 credits per consecutive day
+- Consecutive claims add **+500 credits per day** up to 10,000 credits on Day 18
-- Formula: `100 + (consecutiveDays * 10)`
+- Once the 10,000-credit max is reached it stays there until a user misses a claim

 ### Consecutive Days Calculation
-- Same day login: Maintain streak
+- Claiming within the same UTC date is blocked (users see the next UTC midnight timestamp)
-- Next day login: Increment streak
+- Missing one UTC day resets the streak to Day 1 (1,000 credits)
-- 2+ days gap: Reset to 1
+- Streak calculations are based on `lastDailyRewardAt` rather than last login time

 ### Scheduler
-- Background job runs every 24 hours
+- Background job runs nightly at **00:00 UTC** and processes every eligible account
-- Processes all eligible users automatically
+- Manual claims are still available via `POST /api/v1/economy/daily-credits`
-- Can also be claimed manually via API
+- Cron job also executes immediately on server boot during development for convenience

 ## Stock Market System